sabonis/sabonis.github.com/source/_posts/2013-09-22-fingerprint.markdown

 categories: Unix
 ---

+# Saddly, it has been sold one day in 2014.
+--edited Sun Apr 19 00:58:58 CST 2015

 {% img /images/myImage/X230.jpg X230 %}

 X230 is a cool laptop I ever used, not mentioned it backend by Arch Linux.
 Coolest thing is that it has figerprint device.
 You can just use "right-index-finger" to login into the system without any key pressed.

 {% codeblock Console lang:sh %}
 # check device status